neuralsim/NeuralFont/README.md

-# NeuralFont, an 8-bit scaleable Font
+# NeuralFont, an 8-bit scaleable (fixed width) Font

 This is a font I created myself, from scratch, because I needed a font with an 8-bit look to it.